 The best lab management software providers offer transparent, growth-friendly pricing models tiered by volume or enterprise-wide flat rates, so that your success does not become a penalty.

-Evaluation Question: Ask for the price breakdown for each: Implementation & go-live fees, annual maintenance and upgrade costs, per-interface/integration charges, storage overage fees, training and onboarding for new hires, and module add-ons that should be core features.
+Evaluation Question: Ask for the price breakdown for each of the following: Implementation & go-live fees, annual maintenance and upgrade costs, per-interface/integration charges, storage overage fees, training and onboarding for new hires, and module add-ons that should be core features.

 8. Implementation Timeline & Support